OpenRailAssociation/technical-committee/project-handbook/technical-infrastructure.md

 For the composition, we follow these principles:

-* We prefer Open Source
+* We prefer using Open Source software and services
-* We chose software and services based on whether they are feasible and pragmatic
+* We choose software and services based on whether they are feasible and pragmatic
+* We strive for ease of access and use for the respective users and teams
 * We prefer using hosted services instead of self-hosting
-* We strive for ease of access and use for the respective users and teams
 * We appreciate modularity, and accept incremental improvements when perfection is not possible

+In combination, we sometimes cannot find a technical solution to a problem that matches all these principles at the same time.
+Therefore, we need to weigh all aspects individually.
+Projects are welcome to articulate their suggestions within the Technical Committee.

 ## Governance